 Divorcing parents have an added set of issues to resolve.
-A divorce is an already complicated and emotional process.
+Divorce is an already complicated and emotional process.
 When children are involved, it can become unbearable.
 Issues like child custody and visitation can take its toll on the family as the established nuclear family unit will be disrupted greatly.
 The results of a child custody case are never easy.
 One parent will most likely lose the consistent access they have enjoyed for so long.
 The results may ultimately have a tremendous strain on the relationship between the noncustodial parent and the child.
 The idea that a parent will not see their child every day can be overwhelming.
 When parents can agree to terms, child custody and visitation can be an uncontested issue.
+Furthermore, once custody and parenting time is resolved, child support becomes a factor that can impact each spouse.
 When they cannot, a court may need to decide on the matter for them.
 Whatever the case, if you are a parent involved in a divorce, it is important to have quality legal support on hand through the process.
 Contact the Law Office of Sarina Gianna, LLC for a consultation to discuss your legal matter with a compassionate and effective attorney.

 Custody arrangements in New Jersey

-New Jersey will always make a decision on child custody according to the best interests analysis, a principle that focuses the court on making decisions according to what is best for the child.
-There are certain custody arrangements that are applicable to certain situations.
+New Jersey will always decide on child custody according to the best interests analysis, a principle that focuses the court on making decisions according to what is best for the child.
+Certain custody arrangements are applicable to certain situations.
 These custody structures revolve around two main kinds of custody; legal and physical.

 Legal custody: Legal custody allows parents the authority to make important decisions in a child’s life.
 These decisions can include matters related to health, education, religion, and general welfare.
 Though a parent may lose physical custody, most parents will retain the rights to legal custody, requiring parents to make decisions together.
 In rare cases, a parent can lose both physical and legal custody, awarding the other sole custody or sole legal custody.
-This can include times where one parent poses a danger to the child or when parents just don’t have the ability to work together.
+However, this is generally only the case when one parent proves him/herself parentally unfit by exposing his/her child to substance abuse, domestic abuse, or otherwise.
 Even though a parent may lose rights to custody, he or she may still be entitled to visitation rights and parenting time.

 Factors that impact child custody

-When a court decides on a child custody case, they will take a variety of factors into consideration.
+When a court decides on a child custody case, they will consider a variety of factors.
 The court will always act in the best interest of the child.
 Some of these factors may include, but are not limited to:

 - A parent’s inclination to accept custody